A strong-weak duality for the 1d long-range Ising model: Generalized free field on the line

 Assuming also reflection positivity, GFFs provide the simplest examples of QFTs satisfying the standard axioms \cite{Greenberg:1961mr,Glimm:1987ng}.
 If furthermore we take $C(x)\propto 1/|x|^{2\D_\vph}$, with $\D_\vph$ being the scaling dimension of $\vph$, then the GFF is also conformally invariant, it is known in the mathematical literature as \emph{fractional Gaussian field} \cite{Lodhia:2016fractional}, and for $\D_\vph = (d-2)/2$ it reduces to the standard massless free scalar.

-We restrict now to a conformal GFF in $d=1$.
+\toSR{We restrict now to a GFF in $d=1$, reserving the name GFF precisely for the case of a fractional Gaussian field}.
 For $\D_\vph>0$, it provides the simplest example of a 1d CFT as defined in Section~\ref{sec:defCFT}.
 For $\D_\vph<0$, its definition and conformal properties are slightly more subtle, but it is also a well studied random field, associated to the \emph{fractional Brownian motion} with so-called Hurst parameter $H=-\D_\vph$, see for example \cite{Lodhia:2016fractional,Jorgensen:2018,Meerson:2022}.
 The intermediate case $\D_{\vph}=0$ corresponds to the log-correlated Gaussian field \cite{Duplantier:2017log}, which shares many technical aspects with the $\D_\vph<0$ case, and which in $d=1$ coincides with the usual 2d free field theory restricted to a line, as we will recall below.

 We review here in simplified terms the construction of the GFF probability measure and the associated action functional, referring for more details to the original literature from which we draw our presentation \cite{Glimm:1987ng,Lodhia:2016fractional, Meerson:2022,Stinga:2009}.